Asian stocks rebound as Wall St futures gain after holiday

 AP Business Writer

-BEIJING (AP) — Asian stocks rebounded Tuesday as Wall Street futures moved higher while U.S. markets were closed for a holiday.
+BEIJING (AP) — Asian stocks rebounded Tuesday as Wall Street futures moved higher after a U.S. market holiday.

-Shanghai, Tokyo, Hong Kong and Sydney gained.
-Oil prices rebounded to above $110 per barrel.
+Tokyo, Hong Kong and Sydney gained.
+Shanghai declined.
+Oil prices climbed above $110 per barrel.

-The future for Wall Street’s benchmark S&P 500 index was up 1.4% after a three-day holiday weekend.
+The future for Wall Street’s benchmark S&P 500 index was up 1.4% as U.S. markets prepared to reopen following a three-day holiday weekend.

-“Today’s gains are attempting to pare back on previous losses, suggesting the presence of dip-buyers,” said Yeap Jun Rong of IG in a report.
+“The modest equity market recovery continues in Asia, thanks to U.S. index futures grinding higher,” Jeffrey Halley of Oanda said in a report.

 Investors worry efforts by U.S. and European central banks to cool inflation that is running at a four-decade high might derail global economic growth.